svenseeberg/data-diode/README.md

 fast enough to keep a mirror of OpenBSD with a selected subset of packages up to date in an internal network.

+## Security
+There are some serious limitations to the concept of the diode and the mystical air gap when using Raspberry Pis (and probably (m)any other devices).
+Therefore, the security mainly hinges on the integrity of the operating system on the receiving Pi.
+The main advantage in this setup is that there is no default bidrectional communication.
+And the interactive use of the receiving Pi is very limited (receiving files via serial communication and writing them to the file system & updating the operating system frequently).
+This should make it a little more difficult for an attacker to gain control of the device.
+However, if the receiving device is compromized, there are probably lots of channels for bidrectional communication.
+I can think of a few examples, which could potentially be used.
+And I'm not even taking computers/devices into account that are connected to the receiving Pi in the internal network.
+* The power management integrated circuit (MxL7704) has a I2C connection to the SoC.
+Therefore an attacker might be able to use this device and monitor the supply voltage, which could potentially be manipulated by the power consumption of the other Pi, if both use the same power supply.
+* Even if the WLAN and bluetooth antenna is disconnected, a stub antenna still remains.
+I would not be surprised if it is possible to use this for short range communication.
+* There are many projects that use the GPIO clock pins for transmitting radio signals, usually with an attached antenna.
+And at least the audio jack is basically an AD converter.
 ## Installation instructions
 For details about the installation, read [INSTALL.md](INSTALL.md).